Theawesomeboophis/UndeadPeopleTileset/README.md

-## TILESET IS BROKEN ON VERSION 11268
+## BASE TILESET IS NOW WORKING PAST 11268
-Use 11265 untill i fix this broken mess!
-Thanks, dda devs!
+But i am sure mod tilesets are still broken.
+Will fix them in the following days.

 ## Modpack With FULL UNDEAD support (No Mods with tileset mentioned below needed)
 This tileset is now works with Kenan's Mod Pack